Zillertal Railway: Route

 At Fügen-Hart there is a siding to serve a timber company.

 Current operation

 In 2010 the annual freight traffic amounted to 320,000 tonnes, predominantly in connection with the forest products industry.
 1.54 million passengers were carried in that year, a half-hourly service (of train and bus journeys combined) being introduced.

 Rolling stock to the United Kingdom

-Some of the Zillertal Railway's redundant rolling stock was donated by the railway to the Welshpool and Llanfair Light Railway in the UK.
+Some of the Zillertal Railway's redundant rolling stock was donated by the railway to the Welshpool and Llanfair Light Railway in Wales.
 In July 2019 the Welshpool & Llanfair Light Railway announced that it had signed a contract with the Zillertalbahn to hire newly overhauled U-class 0-6-2T locomotive, No. 2 'Zillertal', for approximately two years.

 Ownership

 The Zillertaler Verkehrsbetriebe AG (ZVB) is (2010) owned by the Jenbach Marktgemeinde (i.e. local government unit) and other local communities (61%); individual shareholders (34%); and the Austrian state (5%).

 Future

 In 2018, the ZVB unveiled its plans to move away from the ageing diesel trainsets in favour of hydrogen-powered units by 2025.
 The Zillertalbahn will then be the first fully hydrogen-powered small-gauge railway in the world.
 Hydrogen will be produced locally in Mayrhofen, where fuelling will take place in an all-new station.
 The five hydrogen-fuelled trainsets were set to achieve operational status by 2022, but financing issues postponed operation to winter 2024/25.

 Plans for an alteration of the trajectory were also announced.
 The section Aschau - Zell am Ziller will be completely replaced by a trajectory that more closely follows the Ziller river and directly connects to the Zillertaler ARENA skiing lifts near Zell am Ziller.
 Moreover, the historic Zillerbrücke will be bypassed and is destined for use by pedestrians and cyclists only.
 The section that runs through Zell am Ziller will be levelled and incorporated into the road.

 However, further financing issues have postponed the proposed infrastructure modernisations indefinitely.
 As of January 2023, no construction works have commenced, nor have any of the hydrogen-powered trainsets been ordered.